wilfredinni/pysheetComments/unpublished/poetry_vscode/projects_poetry_vscode.md

 ### Poetry Install

-Now, let's create our Virtual Environment and add `pytest` to it with the `poetry install` command:
+Now, let's create our Virtual Environment and install *pytest* with the `poetry install` command:

 ```
 poetry install